techykishan/kishan-tiwari/README.md

 |     0     |  *  |
 |_________________|

-## 7. Program to print a Eventable.
+## 7.Program to print a Eventable.

 #include<stdio.h>